-Tickets can be booked in person and over the phone from the box office during opening hours Monday to Friday 10am – 4pm with late night opening Thursdays until 7pm.
-We are closed Weekends & Bank Holidays.
+Tickets can be booked in person and over the phone from the box office during opening hours Monday to Saturday 10am – 4pm.
+We are closed Sundays & Bank Holidays.
 You can also book right here using the website.
 So we don’t keep you waiting click here to immediately see what’s on.

 Please note: Once purchased tickets cannot be exchanged or refunded unless the event is cancelled and we are unable to offer a substitute event.